boazikum/weather-api-project-code/README.md

 # weather-api-project-code
-the code for the rapid api project
+the project consist of two scripts a database and 2 json files,